French and Japanese (BA)

 |Admissions Tutors||Marie-Laure Jones|

 |Tel Number||029 2087 5590 / 029 2087 082|

 This is a four year degree of which the third year is spent in Japan and France.

 In the first year you will take modules in the Japanese language, which

 are designed to introduce the language and its writing system.
 You will

 also study key points from Japanese history, so that further study of the

 modern country can be pursued in later years.

-The remainder of your modules will be taken from modules within the School of European Languages, Translation and Politics covering the French language as well as cultural modules relating to France.
+The remainder of your modules will be taken from modules within the School of Modern Languages covering the French language as well as cultural modules relating to France.

 In the second year you will take further modules in Japanese, which are designed to increase the facility with which you can comprehend and use more advanced Japanese.
 At the same time, your knowledge of Japan and Japanese society is increased through lectures and seminars on modern Japanese society.
-The remainder of your modules will be taken from modules within the School of European Languages, Translation and Politics covering the French language as well as cultural modules relating to France.
+The remainder of your modules will be taken from modules within the School of Modern Languages covering the French language as well as cultural modules relating to France.